 In time, a number of code smells should not get worse.

 Reduce the threshold for cognitive and cyclomatic complexities of functions.

-New code should be more thoroughly covered by tests than the rest of the codebase.
+Tests should cover new code more thoroughly than the rest of the codebase.

 Finally, code duplications should be eliminated.

 Please do not hesitate to contact us if you want to learn more about code quality or need assistance implementing them into your project.